guscastles/getting-and-cleaning-data/CodeBook.md

 This code book describes the variables from the dataset produced by the accelerometers of the Samsun Galaxy S smartphone.

-The original code book gives the description

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.

 ## The Process
 ### Downloading the Source Dataset
-The dataset was collected from the url
+The dataset was collected from the url below using the function *fetch_data*.

 > https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-using the function *fetch_data(url)*.
 Unzipping the file produces a directory called *UCI HAR Dataset*, with the following tree structure:

 - activity_labels.txt
 - features_info.txt